Guidance for the apparel and footwear sector

 Join fashion leaders such as Burberry, Puma and Ralph Lauren by setting a science-based target.

-Join our mailing list to stay informed about our apparel and footwear sector work.
+Sign up for the SBTi's Apparel and Footwear Stakeholder Advisory Group to stay up to date with project milestones.
 Learn more about our apparel and footwear guidance project and development process below.

 Led by World Resources Institute (WRI), the Science Based Targets initiative (SBTi) has released guidance which applies to retailers, brands, finished goods manufacturers, mills, etc. that are primarily engaged in activities that contribute to the production and sale of apparel and footwear products.